Hazard (logic): Dynamic hazards

-A dynamic hazard are a series of changes of a signal state that happen several times in a row when the signal is expected to change state only once.
+A dynamic hazard is a series of changes of a signal state that happen several times in a row when the signal is expected to change state only once.
 A dynamic hazard is the possibility of an output changing more than once as a result of a single input change.

 Dynamic hazards often occur in larger logic circuits where there are different routes to the output (from the input).
 If each route has a different delay, then it quickly becomes clear that there is the potential for changing output values that differ from the required / expected output.

 E.g. A logic circuit is meant to change output state from 1 to 0, but instead changes from 1 to 0 then 1 and finally rests at the correct value 0.
 This is a dynamic hazard.

 As a rule, dynamic hazards are more complex to resolve, but note that if all static hazards have been eliminated from a circuit, then dynamic hazards cannot occur.